There are a number of FAQ about the Scan N Cut. This post will cover some that I have uncovered.

 Is there an App for Brother Canvas Workspace?

-Brother does have an App available for the Brother DesignNCut cutting machine.
+Brother also has an older App available for the Brother DesignNCut cutting machine.
 The DesignNCut machine is not the same as the CM model Scan N Cut (ScanNCut2) or the DX range of Scan N Cut machines.
 The DesignNCut is an earlier model cutting machine and does not have the scanning capabilities of the later models of the Scan N Cut ranges.

 How do you contact Brother support?